C-8813

 C-8813 (thiobromadol) is a potent μ-opioid receptor agonist with a distinctive chemical structure which is not closely related to other established families of opioid drugs.
 The trans-isomer was found to be around 591 times more potent than morphine in animal studies.
 The same study assigned a potency of 504 times that of morphine to the related compound BDPC.

-C-8813 is claimed to be similarly potent at the δ-opioid receptor, which antagonizes the mu depression of breathing, presumably making the drug safer.
+C-8813 is claimed to be similarly potent at the δ-opioid receptor, which antagonizes the μ-induced depression of breathing, presumably making the drug safer.

-C-8813 has never been used in humans.
+C-8813 has never been approved for use in humans.